-When filling out the "Make a Gift" form on the Montgomery College Foundation's webpage, be sure to:
+When filling out the donation form on the Montgomery College Foundation's webpage, be sure to:

-- Select "Other" for your area of support and then write "Summer Dinner Theatre" in the special instructions box.
-Please also select if the donation is "In Honor of" or "In Memory of" a person you wish to acknowledge.
+- Select if the donation is "In Honor of" or "In Memory of" a person you wish to acknowledge.

 - Select "No" to make your donation an anonymous gift.

 - If you select "Yes", we will include your name in future Summer Dinner Theatre programs.
 Please type how you would like your name to be presented.